 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-Here is the rundown of what you need to know, with step by step instructions below:
+Here is the rundown of what you need to know, with step-by-step instructions:

-- You can only do this on trans-Atlantic Air France flights like New York to Paris or Chicago to Paris, not onward flights like Paris to Nairobi or Paris to Hong Kong.
+- You can only do this on trans-Atlantic Air France flights, such as New York to Paris or Chicago to Paris, not onward flights like Paris to Nairobi or Hong Kong.

-- You need to buy a Premium Economy fare that is ‘S’ class or higher (these usually run $2,000 – $2,500 roundtrip) directly from Delta
+- You will have to buy an Air France Premium Economy fare that is ‘S’ class or higher (these usually run $3,692 for Comfort+ $6,632 for Premium Economy, round-trip) directly from Delta.

 1. Search for Air France flights that have ‘O’ inventory

-‘O’ is the fare bucket that upgraded seats get booked into, and you’ll want to buy your ticket on a flight that has seats open in this fare class so you can upgrade right away.
-You can go to Delta.com and search for award seats in Business Class on Air France to identify those with ‘O’ seats available.
+‘O’ is the fare bucket that upgraded seats get booked into.
+You’ll want to buy your ticket on a flight that has seats open in this fare class so you can upgrade right away.
+Go to Delta.com and search for award seats in business class on Air France to identify those with ‘O’ seats available.

 2. Figure out the price by searching for Air France flights with ‘S’ class

-3. Book the flight on Delta.com or on the phone
+3. Book the flight on Delta.com or by phone

-Otherwise, you can buy an Air France Premium Economy ticket on Delta.com, but it will assigned a Delta flight number and you’ll have to get it manually changed over.
+Otherwise, you can buy an Air France Premium Economy ticket on Delta.com, but it will be assigned a Delta flight number and you’ll have to get it changed over manually.

 4. If you bought on Delta.com, call Delta and ask to change your ticket to display Air France marketed and coded flights.

-You can skip this step if you buy your ticket over the phone.
+You can skip this step if you buy your ticket over the phone as instructed above.

-By default Delta sells Air France flights with Delta flight numbers.
-For example, the flight above Air France 9, is sold by Delta as DELTA 1017 – OPERATED BY DELTA CODESHARE PARTNER, AIR FRANCE AS AIR FRANCE 9.
+By default, Delta sells Air France flights with Delta flight numbers.
+For example, a flight might be sold by Delta as DELTA 1017 – OPERATED BY DELTA CODESHARE PARTNER, AIR FRANCE AS AIR FRANCE 9.